 Independent Rank-and-File Political Action

 Working people continue to face daily assault.
 The economic and political attacks and repression against working-class and oppressed communities and organizations have intensified.
 Organized labor — barely one-tenth of the workforce today — is the last defensive bastion of the working class.
-Corporate executives, Republican and corporate Democrat leaders know that if they destroy the union movement, they eliminate the last substantial obstacle to their greedy agenda.
+Corporate executives, Republican, and corporate Democrat leaders know that if they destroy the union movement, they eliminate the last substantial obstacle to their greedy agenda.
 Workers are responding with strikes, new political insurgencies, and many other forms of mass fightback.

-UE locals have also been active in the Medicare for All campaign throughout the nation, working with other progressive unions like National Nurses United.
+UE locals have been active in the Medicare for All campaign throughout the nation, working with other progressive unions like National Nurses United.
 UE continues to educate our members through workshops and member meetings about the importance of getting involved and supporting the Medicare for All movement.
 Rank-and-file leaders from UE Local 1008 have participated in Medicare for All actions in southern California, and UE Local 150 has been an active member of the North Carolina Medicare for All coalition.

-We also need to continue to fight for higher wages in workplaces.
+We also need to continue to fight for higher wages.
 Thanks to the Fight for $15 movement that UE is actively involved in, many states and local governments have passed $15 minimum wages, which have helped secure larger wage increases at the bargaining table.
 We need to continue to build a movement that brings attention to wages and continue to fight for a federal minimum wage of $15 per hour.

 The pandemic has made the public aware that workers are essential and without us, the working class, society cannot function.
 As workers, we have the power to run society.
 Billionaires and the ruling class are not essential to society.
 We need to continue to fight and organize independently from both major political parties and unite all workers around our class interests as workers and build more working-class politics.
 As UE, we need to push for reforms that help the masses of working people like Medicare for All, canceling student debt and free higher education, national hazard pay for all essential workers, health and safety for essential workers, the right to form unions and bargain collectively, a federal minimum wage of $15 per hour, national rent control, and to form our political party for the workers, by the workers.

-THEREFORE, BE IT RESOLVED THAT THIS 77th UE CONVENTION:
+THEREFORE, BE IT RESOLVED THAT THIS 78th UE CONVENTION:

 1. Calls on the union at all levels to: